-- an IELTS (Academic version) with an overall band score of at least 6.5, or - Cambridge Assessment English: - C1 Advanced (Certificate of Advanced English) with an overall score of at least 176. - C2 Proficiency (Certificate of Proficiency in English) with an overall score of at least 180.
+- Cambridge Assessment English: - C1 Advanced (Certificate of Advanced English) with an overall score of at least 176. - C2 Proficiency (Certificate of Proficiency in English) with an overall score of at least 180.

-Certificates older than two years shall not be accepted.
+Certificates older than two years will not be accepted.